UtrechtUniversity/irods-consistency-check/README.md

   -l DATA_OBJECT_LIST_FILE, --data-object-list DATA_OBJECT_LIST_FILE
                         Check replicas of a list of data objects on this server.
+  --all-local-resources
+                        Scan all unixfilesystem resources on this server --all-local-vaults    Scan all vaults of unixfilesystem resources on this server
   -o OUTPUT, --output OUTPUT
                         Write output to file
   -m {human,csv}, --format {human,csv}